kayla-sison-126/Fish-Facts/README.md

 The following **additional** features are implemented:

 * [x] Back button, which allows user to return to previous cards (until first card is reached)
-* [x] Times studied count, which counts the amount of times that every card is cycled through
+* [x] "Times studied" count, which counts the amount of times that every card is cycled through

 ## Video Walkthrough